September is Recoverist Month in Greater Manchester

 Recoverist = Recovery + Activist

-Chemsex, neurodivergence, spirituality and how dance and movement can visually articulate recovery are all on the agenda during Greater Manchester’s second Recoverist Month this September.
+Chemsex, neurodivergence, spirituality and how dance and movement can visually articulate recovery were all on the agenda during Greater Manchester’s second Recoverist Month this September.

 Recoverist Month is the UK’s only arts-based awareness event that places people and communities in recovery from substance use centre stage, by increasing visibility and directly supporting the voice of lived experience.

-This September, Recoverist Month will see a series of events at venues around the region, including HOME Mcr, The Turnpike Gallery in Wigan, Oldham Library, Manchester Art Gallery, Manchester Museum and the Whitworth.
+In September 2024, Recoverist Month saw a series of events at venues around the region, including HOME Mcr, The Turnpike Gallery in Wigan, Oldham Library, Manchester Art Gallery, Manchester Museum and the Whitworth.

-Artists and organisations taking part include Harold Offeh, Fallen Angels Dance Theatre and Venture Arts, an award-winning visual arts organisation which works with learning-disabled and neurodivergent artists.
+Artists and organisations who took part included Harold Offeh, Fallen Angels Dance Theatre and Venture Arts, an award-winning visual arts organisation which works with learning-disabled and neurodivergent artists.

 ‘Recoverist’ is a portmanteau word blending recovery and activism and it includes those in recovery, their family, friends, and significant others.

-An annual feature for the region’s cultural calendar now in its second year, Recoverist Month is the brainchild of Manchester visual arts organisation Portraits of Recovery (PORe).
+An annual feature for the region’s cultural calendar which was in its second year in 2024, Recoverist Month is the brainchild of Manchester visual arts organisation Portraits of Recovery.

 Recoverist Month aims to establish itself as a nationally significant, yearly flagship arts & cultural event for recovery communities, paralleling Black History Month and Pride.

-All events will be free or pay what you can.
+All events were free or pay what you can.

 PROGRAMME

-Recoverist Month welcomes back artist Harold Offeh, for the second phase of his project called Let’s Talk About Chemsex.
-An EP featuring audio recordings of shared experiences of chemsex, sound works and music will launch at a ‘listening party’ during Manchester Pride (Wednesday 25 August 2024, 1 – 3 pm, FREE).
-A gallery takeover of invited queer artists will follow on Sunday 29 September.
+Recoverist Month welcomed back artist Harold Offeh, for the second phase of his project called Let’s Talk About Chemsex.
+An EP featuring audio recordings of shared experiences of chemsex, sound works and music was launched at a ‘listening party’ during Manchester Pride (Wednesday 25 August 2024, 1 – 3 pm, FREE).
+A gallery takeover of invited queer artists followed on Sunday 29 September.
 Both events are at Manchester Art Gallery

-Also, from Fallen Angels, Transfiguration is a trio of short dance films called I Fall, I Need and We Rise.
-The trilogy focuses on a series of defining moments in the journey from addiction to recovery.
-The screenings will be followed by a Q&A, with Paul Bayes Kitcher, co-founder/artistic director Fallen Angels, director Dan Thorburn and playwright/actor Eve Steele.
-Leon Clowes from Performing Recovery magazine comperes.
-(HOME theatre 2, Friday 6 September 2024 6-7.30 pm Pay as you can).
+Also, from Fallen Angels, Transfiguration was a trio of short dance films called I Fall, I Need and We Rise.
+The trilogy focused on a series of defining moments in the journey from addiction to recovery.
+The screenings were followed by a Q&A, with Paul Bayes Kitcher, co-founder/artistic director Fallen Angels, director Dan Thorburn and playwright/actor Eve Steele.
+Leon Clowes from Performing Recovery magazine compered.
+(HOME theatre 2, Friday 6 September 2024 6-7.30 pm, pay what you can).

 Will Belshah is a neurodivergent queer artist, working predominantly with paint.
-During a speaker-informed discussion about the intersectionality between neurodiversity, substance use and artistic practice, the audience will be invited to take part in a shared creative response.
-Invited speakers for Portraits of Recovery + Venture Arts in Dialogue: Spaces Between include Amanda Sutton, director of Venture Arts, Lisa Williams, lecturer in criminology, University of Manchester and Dominic Pillai, curator of social engagement at PORe (HOME event space, Saturday 21 September 1-3 pm, age guidance 18+ FREE).
+During a speaker-informed discussion about the intersectionality between neurodiversity, substance use and artistic practice, the audience was invited to take part in a shared creative response.
+Invited speakers for Portraits of Recovery + Venture Arts in Dialogue: Spaces Between included Amanda Sutton, director of Venture Arts, Lisa Williams, lecturer in criminology, University of Manchester and Dominic Pillai, curator of social engagement at Portraits of Recovery (HOME event space, Saturday 21 September, 1-3 pm, age guidance 18+, FREE).

-Sober Curiosity is a series of newly commissioned video monologues by Scott James AKA certigrammer.
-Taking to the streets of Greater Manchester, the roving filmmaker will stop people for impromptu conversations around sober curiosity as a lifestyle choice.
-The first stop will be at Manchester Pride then after Trafford, Tameside, Bury and Stockport.
-New content will be added throughout the month of September, available on PORe’s website and social media channels and shared in collaboration with Greater Manchester’s only alcohol-free, Love From
+Sober Curiosity was a series of newly commissioned video monologues by Scott James AKA certigrammer.
+Taking to the streets of Greater Manchester, the roving filmmaker stopped people for impromptu conversations around sober curiosity as a lifestyle choice.
+The first stop was at Manchester Pride then after Trafford, Tameside, Bury and Stockport.
+New content was added throughout the month of September, available on Portraits of Recovery’s website and social media channels and shared in collaboration with Greater Manchester’s (now closed) only alcohol-free bar, Love From.

-IZZAT: South Asian Women & Substance Use is an invited speaker presentation and discussion exploring the unique barriers South Asian women face in accessing support for substance use.
-Speaking will be Dr Sarah Fox from the Substance Use and Associated Behaviors research group (SUAB) at Manchester Metropolitan University, whose research resulted in the publication of the book Alcohol, Izzat and Me, recovery advocate Aunee Bhogaita AKA Brown Girl in a Bottle, who has lived experience of sexual violence and substance use and Kim Kaur and Poonum Chauhan of SAFIR* (South Asian Females in Recovery).
-It will be followed by a tour of the Museum’s multilingual South Asian Gallery by lead curator Nusrat Ahmed (Manchester Museum Kanaris lecture room, Wednesday 11 September 2024 6-8 pm FREE).
+IZZAT: South Asian Women & Substance Use was an invited speaker presentation and discussion exploring the unique barriers South Asian women face in accessing support for substance use.
+Speaking was Dr Sarah Fox from the Substance Use and Associated Behaviors research group (SUAB) at Manchester Metropolitan University, whose research resulted in the publication of the book Alcohol, Izzat and Me, recovery advocate Aunee Bhogaita AKA Brown Girl in a Bottle, who has lived experience of sexual violence and substance use and Kim Kaur and Poonum Chauhan of SAFIR* (South Asian Females in Recovery).
+It was followed by a tour of the Museum’s multilingual South Asian Gallery by lead curator Nusrat Ahmed (Manchester Museum Kanaris lecture room, Wednesday 11 September, 6-8 pm, FREE).

-Led by Dr Njabulo Chipangura, curator of living cultures at Manchester Museum, African Objects: Psychoactives and Spirituality offers a rare chance to handle cultural heritage objects that are used for spiritual purposes.
+Led by Dr Njabulo Chipangura, curator of living cultures at Manchester Museum, African Objects: Psychoactives and Spirituality offered a rare chance to handle cultural heritage objects that are used for spiritual purposes.
 Ordinarily confined to the museum basement, the historical items will be explored through the lens of addiction recovery.
-(Manchester Museum research studio, Saturday 14 September 2024 2-4 pm FREE).
+(Manchester Museum research studio, Saturday 14 September, 2-4 pm, FREE).

-The Recoverist Curators: Cabinet of Curiosities presents a back catalogue of work by Portraits of Recovery since 2011, including ephemera, poetry and the Recoverist Manifesto.
-In conversation with work from the Whitworth Art Gallery’s own collections, both speak to substance use and recovery.
-Content has been selected by the Recoverist Curators, a group of people in recovery from substance use.
-Delving into Whitworth’s collection, the group will re-interpret selected artworks through a Recoverist lens, helping to challenge societal stigma by rewriting the narrative.
-The developmental start of a partnership led by PORe with the Whitworth will see the Recoverist Curators develop an exhibition and conference in 2025 (from Sunday 1 September 2024, Whitworth Art Gallery FREE).
+The Recoverist Curators: Cabinet of Curiosities presented a back catalogue of work by Portraits of Recovery since 2011, including ephemera, poetry and the Recoverist Manifesto.
+In conversation with work from the Whitworth Art Gallery’s own collections, both spoke to substance use and recovery.
+Content was selected by the Recoverist Curators, a group of people in recovery from substance use.

 The Political History of Smack and Crack (reading) chronicles the heroin epidemic of the Thatcher era through the lens of two Manchester users, who are also lovers.
-Inspired by playwright Ed Edwards’ own experiences in jail and rehab, the story follows the lives of Mandy and Neil, from the Moss Side riots of 1981 to the present day.
+Inspired by playwright Ed Edwards’ own experiences of jail and rehab, the story follows the lives of Mandy and Neil, from the Moss Side riots of 1981 to the present day.
 Winner of Summerhall’s Lustrum award in 2018 and finalist in Theatre503’s playwriting award in 2017.
-NB this is a rehearsed reading by two professional actors (Wednesday 18 September 2024 6-7.30 pm, Oldham Library, Pay as You Can).
+(Wednesday 18 September, 6-7.30 pm, Oldham Library, pay what you can).

-Mark Prest, director, PORe, said: “PORe’s work is about increasing access and opportunity to the transformational power of the arts and culture.
+Mark Prest, director, Portraits of Recovery, said: “Portraits of Recovery’s work is about increasing access and opportunity to the transformational power of the arts and culture.
 Last year’s inaugural Recoverist Month engaged with in-person audiences of 4,175 and online audiences of 87,779.
 This demonstrates a very real appetite for the work that we aim to build on this year.

 “We only need to look at how the queer, disabled, global communities and women’s art movements have taken back control through their cultural production.
 We advocate this approach for the recovery community. ”